Walk - The Hangman Hills

 Combe Martin was particularly noted for its silver, but manganese, iron, lead, zinc and copper were also mined around here, and there are remnants of shafts and adits throughout this area, especially around West Challacombe, Girt Down and Knap Down, as well as the remains of an old wheel-house to the south of this walk.

-- Take the track past Girt Down Farm, and then turn right along the track between fields over Knap Down, to where it meets the road at Netherton Cross.
+- After passing Girt Down Farm, head left up Girt Lane and then after approximately 100m turn right onto Knap Down, to where it meets the road at Netherton Cross.

 There are the remains of a mediaeval settlement at Netherton, long since abandoned.
 There is also an ancient standing stone somewhere on Knap Down, although there is some controversy over where and what it is.
 It seems to be prehistoric, however, and is known as the Hangman's Stone.